Tonster01/CatalanLearning-/page5.md

 <iframe src="https://archive.org/embed/AnimalListening" width="500" height="140" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

-<p>Listen to a student going to school and chatting to his mates, what parts of the school section does he mention.
-List them in order and beware that some words are repeated.</p>
+<p>Listen to a student going to school and chatting to his mates, what parts or objects does he mention that you have learned fromt the school section?
+List them in order and be aware that some words are repeated.</p>

 <iframe src="https://archive.org/embed/SchoolListening" width="500" height="140" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>